 There are Apple Macs available as well as projectors for showing films and presentations on a big screen.

 Photography students have access to our fully-equipped dark rooms.
 They provide isolation from the light, allowing processing and prints of light-sensitive materials, including film and photographic paper.

 The photography studios have everything you would find in a professional environment.

 Found on each floor, study areas provide digital resources and space allowing students to work independently or as a group creating a vibrant digital learning culture where students can generate and share ideas while working on creative projects.

-An impressive open learning space on the third floor integrates an extensive MAC Lab and is home to innovative Games Design equipment, including high-performance PCs and high resolution monitors.
+An impressive open learning space on the second floor integrates an extensive MAC Lab and is home to innovative Games Design equipment, including high-performance PCs and high resolution monitors.

 Our Games Design students love using this space to test their games on each other.
 The large open space encourages students from different courses to collaborate and learn from each other.